bongoholmk/swc-R/README.txt

-Excited to learn R today.
+Excited to learn R today. yay
+also learning Github and Rstudio